logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

   fields_under_root: true
   encoding: utf-8
   ignore_older: 3h

-#For version 6.x and lower uncomment the line below and remove the line after it
-#filebeat.registry_file: /var/lib/filebeat/registry

 filebeat.registry.path: /var/lib/filebeat

 #The following processors are to ensure compatibility with version 7
 processors:
 - rename: